 Throughout the academic year, various speakers are invited to visit the Grace Christian University campus, where they address undergraduate students at Baker Chapel.
 Chapel recordings are available via Mixcloud (mixcloud.com/GraceChristianUniversity).

 Tuesday (teaching) and Friday (worship/response) chapel sessions are available live on Grace's Facebook page (@GraceChristianU) from 9:45 AM - 10:30 AM EST!

-GRACE ACADEMIC CENTER FOR EXCELLENCE (A.C.E.)
-AND THE WRITING CENTER ONLINE
+GRACE ACADEMIC CENTER FOR EXCELLENCE (A.C.E.) + THE WRITING CENTER ONLINE

 Grace Christian University is committed to providing the tools and services needed to help students succeed in their studies.
 The Writing Center Online is an online service for students to submit papers to be reviewed by qualified tutors and to receive feedback to aid in the completion of assignments.

-Students may visit the Grace Writing Center Online website for more information regarding tutoring sessions, paper review, writing resources, writing podcasts, and study skill suggestions.
+Visit the writing center website for more information regarding tutoring sessions, paper review, writing resources, writing podcasts, and study skill suggestions!